MicrosoftDocs/iis-docs/iis/web-development-reference/native-code-api-reference/iapphostpropertyschemacollection-item-property.md

 ### Parameters
  `cIndex`
- A `VARIANT` that specifies the[IAppHostPropertySchema Interface](../../web-development-reference/native-code-api-reference/iapphostpropertyschema-interface.md) to retreive from the collection.
+ A `VARIANT` that specifies the[IAppHostPropertySchema Interface](../../web-development-reference/native-code-api-reference/iapphostpropertyschema-interface.md) to retrieve from the collection.
 If the `VARIANT` is of type integer, this is a zero-based index to the collection.
 If the `VARIANT` is of type string, this is a string index that represents the name of the[IAppHostPropertySchema Interface](../../web-development-reference/native-code-api-reference/iapphostpropertyschema-interface.md) to retrieve.

  `ppProperty`
  Contains the[IAppHostPropertySchema Interface](../../web-development-reference/native-code-api-reference/iapphostpropertyschema-interface.md) at the requested `cIndex`.